antonio-marasescu/the-stc-repository/ml/llm/on-llm-usecase-for-developers.md

 - **Perplexity** – For AI-assisted search and technical research ([perplexity.ai](https://www.perplexity.ai/))
 - **ChatGPT** – For general conversational interactions ([chatgpt.com](https://chatgpt.com/))
 - **CodeRabbit** - For code reviews ([CodeRabbit](https://www.coderabbit.ai/))
+- **WisprFlow.ai** - For speech-to-text so you can create prompts faster ([WisprFlow.ai](https://wisprflow.ai/)) (alternatives to this are OpenAI ChatGPT Client Desktop / Web and you can copy the result)

 ## Best Practices